Marker Logo

 this page online

 33° 45.325′ N, 84° 22.551′ W. Marker is in Atlanta, Georgia, in Fulton County.
 It is in Sweet Auburn.
-Marker is on Auburn Avenue NE east of Hilliard Street NE, on the right when traveling east.
+It is on Auburn Avenue NE east of Hilliard Street NE, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 359 Auburn Ave NE, Atlanta GA 30312, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Haugabrooks Funeral Home (within shouting distance of this marker); Cox Brothers Funeral (within shouting distance of this marker); Religious and Fraternal Institutions (about 300 feet away, measured in a direct line); Auburn Avenue Branch (about 300 feet away); Prince Hall Masonic Building (about 300 feet away); Alice Dugged Cary (about 300 feet away); Heyday of Auburn Avenue (about 400 feet away); Ebenezer Baptist Church Heritage Sanctuary (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Haugabrooks Funeral Home (within shouting distance of this marker); Cox Brothers Funeral (within shouting distance of this marker); Religious and Fraternal Institutions (about 300 feet away, measured in a direct line); Auburn Avenue Branch (about 300 feet away); Prince Hall Masonic Building (about 300 feet away); Alice Dugged Cary (about 300 feet away); Heyday of Auburn Avenue (about 400 feet away); Ebenezer Baptist Church Heritage Sanctuary (about 500 feet away).
 Touch for a list and map of all markers in Atlanta.

 Also see . . .